 Today’s technology empowers the car UX designer like never before

 For decades, the in-car user experience remained quite static.
 Advancements in automotive technology centered around the engine and power train, while interior design focused on ergonomics and fit & finish.
 Although many traditional HMI elements are still in place, digital transformation is disrupting the industry as automotive technologies are maturing, external technologies are converging on the industry, and design processes are undergoing radical change.
-Car UX designers are in a unique position to define a whole new user experience, harnessing modern design tools and methodologies.
+Automotive interaction designers are in a unique position to define a whole new user experience, harnessing modern design tools and methodologies.

 What, how and for whom